MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 To get help with any questions about your Unity ID, account, organization(s) and subscription(s), please visit support.unity3d.com.

-## What is Pixyz Plugin?

-The Pixyz Plugin reads and converts almost any format, optimizes and puts it in Unity, and stages it to provide ready-to-use assets for real-time applications.
-[Learn more](https://unity.com/products/pixyz)

 ## What is included with my Pixyz Plugin trial?

 A 3-calendar month Pixyz Plugin trial that enables access to Pixyz to create ready-to-use assets with perfect tessellated meshes, limited polygon count, and automatic UV.
 The related Pixyz plugin trial has no deadline to redeem.